David-Vandensteen/remote-midi/README.md

 ```

 ## Bidirectional

+In a bidirectional scenario, not only can the slave computer send MIDI messages to the master computer, but the master computer can also send MIDI messages to the slave computer.
+The process is represented in the following diagram:

     +----------------+     +----------------+     +----------------+
     | SLAVE COMPUTER |---->| MIDI MESSAGE   |---->| TCP            |
     |                |     |                |     |                |